Click here to jump straight to the reviews!

 If you're hunting for a tripod base with a boom, then the Samson MK-10 will satisfy your needs.
 What I particularly appreciate about this option is that the tripod legs extend much lower and further horizontally than others.
 This lowers your center of gravity and creates a wider base that resists tipping from sideways pressures.

 There's no counterweight on this boom (although you could add one yourself) but what you can do is make sure it extends in the same direction of a tripod leg if you extend it as far as you can.
 I'm also a fan of the latches which feature quick-twist adjustments.
 The other thing is that this sucker can collapse into a relatively small size, once you collapse the pole, turn the boom down, and pull the legs together.
+You can keep an entire collection of these tightly packed into one closet.

 The Pyle-Pro PMKS5 looks like your standard round base stand, but this beast is a tank.
 It's made out of die-cast and steel.
 The pole can unscrew for transport so you can carry the base separately, which is the main attractor of this stand.